natron2000/LLM_10K_MADS/README.md

 ## Data Access

-List of SP500 companies came from iShares by BlackRock: https://www.ishares.com/us
+List of SP500 companies came from iShares by BlackRock: https://www.ishares.com/us.
+Additional terms & condition of the data can be found here: https://www.blackrock.com/corporate/compliance/terms-and-conditions

 SEC Filings came from the SEC-API by D2V https://sec-api.io/